 (e) Breach of Representations.
 Seller shall not take any action which would or reasonably could cause any of Seller’'s representations and warranties herein to become untrue as of the Closing Date.
 Purchaser shall not take any action which would or reasonably could cause any of Purchaser’s representations and warranties hereinPurchaser shall not take any action which would or reasonably could cause any of Purchaser's representations and warranties herein to become untrue as of the Closing Date.

 (f) Leases.
 From and after the date hereof, Seller shall take all actions required to terminate all of the Leases and obtain vacant possession of the entire Premises on or prior to the Closing Date.
 Without limiting the foregoing, immediately following the execution and delivery of this Agreement, Seller shall deliver all notices required to commence the termination and surrender of all Leases and shall thereafter take all actions in a timely manner, with all diligence and at Seller’s sole cost and expense, to terminate all of the Leases and achieve vacant possession of the entire Premises in accordance with this Agreement.
-In no event shall Seller enter into any new Leases or otherwise modify, amend, grant a consent or extend the term of the same, without the prior written consent of Purchaser (which consent may be withheld in Purchaser’s sole and absolute discretion) .
+In no event shall Seller enter into any new Leases or otherwise modify, amend, grant a consent or so as to extend any term unless said actions are reasonably required or done to obtain vacant possession, without the prior written consent of Purchaser (which consent may not be unreasonably withheld) .

 (g) Additional Covenants.
 Seller shall not permit or cause the Premises to be subject to any additional encumbrances, licenses, covenants or easements other than the Permitted Encumbrances, without Purchaser’s prior written consent.
 Seller shall not settle or otherwise compromise any litigation without Purchaser’s consent, which consent shall not be unreasonably withheld, conditioned or delayed, if such litigation (or any settlement or other compromise thereof) can be reasonably expected to have an adverse effect on the Premises or any owner thereof after the Closing.
 Seller shall promptly deliver to Purchaser copies of all Violations and shall notify Purchaser of all judgments, claims and litigation affecting Seller or any part of the Property.
 Seller shall promptly notify Purchaser of, and shall promptly deliver to Purchaser a copy of any notice Seller may receive, on or before the Closing, from any governmental authority, concerning any environmental laws.